 Director's Note: September 2017

 So do liberal arts students.
 Film companies from New York City to Durban, South Africa.
 A radio station in San Francisco, California.
-Supermarkets across the US southwest.
-MDOCS students didn't slow down over the summer, expanding their understanding of doc from coast to coast and beyond with generous supported from alumni and parent donors.
+Supermarkets across the U.S. southwest.
+MDOCS students didn't slow down over the summer, expanding their understanding of documentary from coast to coast and beyond with generous supported from alumni and parent donors.

-And three of our own: Eli Ruben, '17; Sam Grant, '18 and Serena Lehman, '19 are finalists in 15 Min Max, St Rose College's annual festival of Capital District student work -- head on down to Albany on September 23 to support them!
+And three of our own: Eli Ruben '17, Sam Grant '18 and Serena Lehman '19 are finalists in 15 Min Max, the College of Saint Rose's annual festival of Capital District student work.
+Head on down to Albany on September 23 to support them!

-And it's not too early to plan for Storytellers' 2018.
-Storytellers' Institute director Sarah Friedland shares highlights of "Space and Place" the 2017 Institute, and unveils the 2018 theme, "Surveil/Surveilled," inviting applications from Skidmore, national and international non-fiction makers
+And it's not too early to plan for Storytellers' Institute 2018.
+Storytellers' Institute Director Sarah Friedland shares highlights of "Space and Place" the 2017 institute, and unveils the 2018 theme, "Surveil/Surveilled," inviting applications from Skidmore, national and international nonfiction makers

 for June 2018.